FACTORY DIRECT SUPPORT

 Adjustable Seat Bar

 Make sure you check your bolts in the universal joints, they tend to work loose.
 The universals come from the factory with set screws in them, take out these set screws and use hex head bolts (1/4-20 x 1/2" with a jam nut).
+If using power steering, loctite the set screws in the upper steering shaft and check them regularly.

 Please check your seat belts every couple of races for seat belt fraying.
 We have seen several cars come into the shop where the seat belts started fraying where the lower rear sheet-metal contacts the belt webbing.